pypy/pypy.org/posts/2025/04/prospero-in-rpython.md

 ## Conclusion

 That's it!
-I had lots of fun with the challenge and have a whole bunch of other ideas I want to try out, but I should actually go back to working on my actual projects now ;-).
+I had lots of fun with the challenge and have a whole bunch of other ideas I want to try out, thanks Matt for this interesting puzzle.